18 July 2021

 7 June 2021

 Today I gave up working on the 1829 one-act farce Giovedì Grasso and posted it as is.
 There are a few scenes in Neapolitan, which are always a problem.
 I did what I could, but probably got a lot wrong.
-Next in line, Elizabetta al Castello di Kenilworth, also from 1829, a sad story of Elizabethan court intrigue.
+Next in line, Elizabetta al Castello di Kenilworth, also from 1829, a story of Elizabethan court intrigue with an unexpected ending.

 4 June 2021

-Reviewed and reposted three more libretti, Gianni di Calais, and two successive operas set in exitic India, Alina, regina di Golconda, and Il paria.
+Reviewed and reposted three more libretti, Gianni di Calais and two successive operas set in exotic India, Alina, regina di Golconda, and Il paria.
 All three date to 1828.

 2 June 2021